Elementary amenability and almost finiteness: General terminology and notation

 where $F$ ranges in both cases over the nonempty finite subsets of $G$.
 Writing $M_G (X)$ for the set of all $G$-invariant Borel probability measures on $X$, we can alternatively express the upper density as $\sup_{\mu\in M_G (X)} \mu (A)$ when $A$ is closed and the lower density as $\inf_{\mu\in M_G (X)} \mu (A)$ when $A$ is open (see Proposition~3.3 of \cite{KerSza20}).

 {\it Almost finiteness in measure} for the action $G\curvearrowright X$ is defined in the same way as almost finiteness except that condition (ii) is replaced by the requirement that $X\setminus \bigsqcup_{i\in I} S_i V_i$ have upper density less than $\delta$ (uniform smallness in measure).
-By Theorem~5.6 of \cite{KerSza20}, the action $G\curvearrowright X$ is almost finite in measure if and only if it has the {\it small boundary property}, which asks that $X$ have a basis of open sets whose boundaries have zero upper $H$-density.
+By Theorem~5.6 of \cite{KerSza20}, the action $G\curvearrowright X$ is almost finite in measure if and only if it has the {\it small boundary property}, which asks that $X$ have a basis of open sets whose boundaries are null for every $G$-invariant Borel probability measure on $X$.
 By Theorem~6.1 of \cite{KerSza20} the following are equivalent: \begin{enumerate} \item the action is almost finite,

 \item the action is almost finite in measure and has comparison,

 \item the action is almost finite in measure and has $m$-comparison for some $m$. \end{enumerate}